mapbender/mapbender-documentation/en/customization/mapbender_templates.rst

 Mapbender Templates
 ###################

-Get to know the Mapbender templates.
-Mapbender offers some templates ready to use.
+Get to know the basic Mapbender templates which are ready to use out of the box.